 Hemochromatosis is a condition where the body absorbs too much iron (i.e. iron "overload") and can result in liver disease, arthritis and heart conditions.
 If you have a high risk for iron overload it is important to monitor your iron intake and blood markers of iron status such as ferritin, hepcidin or transferrin saturation.
-There are two main types of dietary iron: heme and non-heme iron.
-Non-heme iron is found in certain plant products and is not absorbed as effectively as heme iron, but vitamin C can substantially increase the absorption of non-heme iron.
-Hereditary hemochromatosis is an iron overload condition that is linked to variations in the HFE or SLC17A1 genes.\
+There are two main types of dietary iron; heme and non-heme iron.
+Non-heme iron is the only type found in certain plant products and is not absorbed as effectively as heme iron, but vitamin C can substantially increase the absorption of non-heme iron.
+The bioavailability of some food sources of non-heme iron, like spinach, is increased when cooked.
+Hereditary hemochromatosis is an iron overload condition that is linked to variations in the HFE or SLC17A1 genes.

-\Allen KJ et al. Iron-overload-related disease in HFE hereditary hemochromatosis.
-New England Journal of Medicine.
-2008;358:221-30.
+Allen KJ et al. Iron-overload-related disease in HFE hereditary hemochromatosis.
+New England Journal

 Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
 Human Molecular Genetics.
 2011;15:1232-40.